-Stolen plane crash lands in field after pilot's erratic, threatening morning flight above Mississippi
+Stolen plane crash-lands in field after pilot's erratic, threatening morning flight above Mississippi

 Trending News

-Flight tracking data showed the plane had been circiling the area of Mississippi numerous times.
+Flight tracking data showed the plane had been circling the area of Mississippi numerous times.

 The plane is a C90 King Air.